-Join Jon Peck for an in-depth discussion in this video Creating databases and users, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Creating databases and users, part of Learning Linux for PHP Developers.

 …In order to develop sites, we're going to have to create some databases and users.…We're going to create two databases.…One for the Dashboard, that we're going to be making.…And another called Sandbox for experimenting…with application installation, later in the course.…From the browser, in phpMyAdmin, over in the upper left,…click on Server Localhost to go back to the main menu.…Then click on Users.…We're presented with a list of all available mySQL users.…Let's add a user for the Dashboard first.…